 *drum roll please*

-One in love with Sailor Moon, and the other in what appears to be a committed relationship with ranch dressing, are two of the most down-to-earth and amazing human beings out there.
+Introducing you to the most down-to-earth and amazing human beings out there: Simon and Martina.
 Simon and Martina are a married couple who moved from Canada to Korea, and then to Japan.
 Throughout their travels, they have been documenting their adventures by blogging and sharing videos on YouTube.
 Since the upload of their first video, their channel has grown; not only in terms of subscribers and views but also in the artistic ways in which they present their content.

 Through their videos, Simon and Martina share with their viewers what it’s like to travel to different countries and give them a glimpse of the beautiful aspects of each country that they visit.
 And all the while, they are completely relatable with their outgoing, funny, and positively radiant selves.
 Furthermore, they have not only taught me to truly appreciate different cultures, but they have inspired me to be true to myself, step out of my comfort zone, and remain optimistic even in the face of adversities.
 And these are things that I will be forever grateful for.